medvir/MinVar/README.md

   and to call variants.
 - Finally, single nucleotide variants are phased at codon level and amino acid mutations are called and annotated.
-- Drug-resistance mutations are annotated according to [Stanford HIV Drug Resistance Database (HIVDB)](https://hivdb.stanford.edu).
+- HIV-1 drug-resistance mutations are annotated according to [Stanford HIV Drug Resistance Database (HIVDB)](https://hivdb.stanford.edu).
 - The annotated mutations are saved in a csv file (see example above) and also included in a report in markdown format that is finally converted to PDF.